Planning Ahead for SSL

 2. Order the certificate

-As with other things at SoftLayer you order certificates via the management portal.
+As with other things at SoftLayer you order certificates via the Web Portal.
 In the portal, go to Security > SSL Certificates to place an order.
 You’ll be walked through selecting the type and duration of certificate, submitting the text of the CSR, filling out some additional details and then confirming payment.

 3. Install and test